Home/How Accurate Is AssemblyAI?

 Accuracy by Audio Condition

 What AssemblyAI's benchmark results translate to per audio scenario.
-Ranges centered on Universal-2 (what most integrations run today); Universal-3 Pro improves the jargon and entity rows most.
+Ranges centered on Universal-2 (what most integrations still call today).
+Universal-3.5 Pro extends this — in our own benchmark it beat Universal-2 on 11 of 15 datasets, with the biggest gains on multilingual and meetings.

 Audio ConditionExpected WERNotes